PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the existing shared decoder apart from its parameter name, so it now uses the shared implementation.
 The fast-precanonicalize orchestrator contains no nested function definitions; graph-aware ordering and mutation remain in the exporter.
+Parser migration also removes its dead matching scaffold: unused module/return/ Resize/Pool/LRN/reshape regexes and discarded terminal/Conv match results are not retained beside the shared decoders.
+An AST load check guards this boundary by requiring every remaining simple local assignment in the orchestrator to be referenced.

 Pure generated-source rewrites now live in the Torch-free `pytorch_source_rewrites.py`.
 Channel-first GAP-to-Conv bridge folding, explicit